 The consortium's goal is to maximise international cooperation, reduce duplication, and increase each agency's capacity to ensure consumers have timely access to high quality, safe and effective therapeutic products.

-- generic medicines registration
+- the registration of generic and biosimilar medicines

-- information sharing and investigations into post-market medicine safety
+- post-market medicine safety information

-- development of technical guidelines.
+- development of technical guidelines for industry

 Access heads of agencies